Table of Contents

 Will Chickens Fly Over a 6-Foot Fence?

 Chickens are not too enthusiastic about leaving their well-known safe territory.
 They’re unlikely to fly over a much shorter 3-foot fence.
 However, if properly motivated, most breeds, even heavy breeds, CAN fly over a 6-foot fence.
+Most breeds will take up flight in a particular development stage, and find out for themselves just how high they can go.

 That said, you shouldn’t expect your feathered friends to leave their enclosure unless they get startled by predators, roosters, or other chickens.
 This gets to be the number one reason chickens fly over fences in the first place.